Metempsychosis -- full rpg ruleset -- work in progress

 ARMOR PENALTIES:

 Wearing any armor at all has adverse effect on your ability to cast spells, and an adverse effect on how effective they are; heavy armor also negatively affects mobility and stealth.
-Some of these penalties can be mitigated through skill card passives.
+Some of these penalties can be mitigated through skill card passives, spells, and potions.

 Medium: 90% or -10% club, -1d6 spell damage